resources

 3. A provisional enrollment may be granted to students with prior behavior problems, establishing conditions under which enrollment of a nonresident student would be permitted or continued.

-3. Notification: The school administrator shall send written notification of acceptance or rejection of the permit application to the student’s parent(s)/ legal guardian(s) and to Student Enrollment as follows:
+3. Notification: The school administrator shall send written notification of acceptance or rejection of the open enrollment application to the student’s parent(s)/ legal guardian(s).

-5. Parents/legal guardians shall be notified of the right to appeal the decision of the school administrator to an Enrollment Appeal Panel.
+4. Parents/legal guardians shall be notified of the right to appeal the decision of the school administrator regarding an open enrollment rejection to an Enrollment Appeal Panel.

 1. The student graduates from high school;